dgroomes/gradle-playground/java-toolchain/README.md

 # java-toolchain

-This sub-project illustrates how to leverage Gradle's [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html) to use an early-access version of Java in a Gradle project.
+This subproject illustrates how to leverage Gradle's [Toolchains for JVM projects](https://docs.gradle.org/current/userguide/toolchains.html) to use an early-access version of Java in a Gradle project.

 ## What?